PixelAddicts/AppEngage-SDKs/Android SDK/README.md

 ```

 ####STEP 3 DETAILS: Call the AppEngage onDestroy function.
-When your application exits, call function ngage.onDestroy().
+When your application exits, call function **onDestroy()**.
 Our recommended placement is in your app's Activity onDestroy function but anywhere will do as long as it is when the app exits.
 ```Java
 nGage.getInstance().onDestroy();
 ```